Lionk-Framework/Lionk/docs/userGuide/userGuide.md

 ![](appBarDarkMode.png)

 **Dark Mode**: Customize the application's appearance by toggling Dark Mode.
 This option allows you to switch between the default light theme and a dark theme, which may be easier on the eyes, especially in low-light environments.

----

-## Updates

-To ensure you have the latest features and security updates, regularly check for updates through [update method or link].